 The embodiment of Catholic Health Initiatives commitment to the creation of healthy communities across the United States of America, CHI St. Joseph Children’s Health formed as the result of the sale of St. Joseph Hospital and is the next incarnation of the Sisters’ mission to constantly evolve, never resting in their pursuit to improve the health of the Lancaster Community.

 Today, the work and programs of CHI St. Joseph Children’s Health embodies the next steps in community health.
 Our programs and services positively impact the health of children and families by deploying a host of tactics and strategies.
-Each of our programs and services strive bring health care and the concept of health into the community and out from within the walls of a hospitals and physician offices.
+Each of our programs and services strive to bring health care and the concept of health into the community and to bring the same out from within the walls of hospitals and physician offices.